jjwjj/discordllm/SETUP.md

 #5
 **Installing the latest version of Python:**<br/>
 As of this writing, the Linux instance comes installed with Python 3.9.
 In previous versions of working with LLM libraries, I was working with a Python 3.8 base and as new LLMs emerge, they are not good at backward compatibility.
-Most recently, Google's LLM did not work with 3.8.
+Most recently, Google's LLM did not work with 3.8, and I was able to move forward with newer versions of Python via virtual environments.

+Whatever version of Python is on your Linux instance will run as default.
+This is largely due to the operating system's reliance on that specific version.
+What we are going to do is install a newer version, and let it run in parallel so it does not interfere with the base version.
+We will be using Python's virtual environment to run the newer version which will keep things nicely separated.